This is the multi-page printable view of this section. Click here to print.

 Note

-The added pipeline will not be executed automatically.
-If execution is required, run the pipeline directly.
+The added pipeline does not run automatically.
+If execution is required, run the pipeline manually.

 Managing Build Pipelines